 Accountability for actions

 - It’s time for ethical systems that are based on transparency in all areas of our local government.
 Our elected officials and Senior Staff must be held accountable for shortfalls as much as they are applauded for improvements.

 - City Hall should be delivering, at least, quarterly reports on the status of programs and services as well as the implementation of various strategic plans.

 Transparency means tracking city budgets and services, as well as making data available to the public more quickly and easily.

 - The potential for Web 2.0, Open Data and Open Source techniques to improve city services, create jobs, and generate new solutions to old problems is huge.
 We should continue to work with the community and expand The Civic Accelerator Project to find solutions to municipal services.
 However, we should also, when applicable, look at “off the shelf” ready to go solutions.
 There is no need to reinvent the wheel for the sake of reinventing the wheel.
 These solutions must enable every citizen to have access to publicly available information quickly and easily.

 - I believe that the information the City holds should be publicly released in machine-readable data formats that can be used and reused by anyone (except for specific, narrow privacy and public security exceptions).
-I would work with the City Council to mandate Staff to accelerate the release of as much publically owned municipal data.
+Let’s ask City Council to mandate Staff to accelerate the release of as much publicly owned municipal data.

 It is time to open the doors to City Hall welcoming in the community-at-large

 - Our residents suffer when decisions are “already made” and without effective public leadership.
 Decisions that have a major economic or social impact on the city will no longer be made without thorough public involvement.
-Ideas will be respected and suggestions will be taken seriously and not brushed off.
+Ideas need to be respected and suggestions taken seriously and not brushed off.
 It’s time we work together not apart.